mikedfunk/MY_Migration/README.md

 MY_Migration
 ============================

-CodeIgniter's development branch has configurable migration tables on the way.
-Until then, I really needed them, so I extended the migration library.
+CodeIgniter's development branch has a configurable migration table on the way.
+Until then, I really needed it, so I extended the migration library.

 Setup
 ----------------------------